govau/cga-docs/docs/usage/lodge_support_ticket.md

 ### Feedback on documentation

+Our documentation is open source.
+We love all friendly contributions.
+You can read our [contributing guide](https://github.com/AusDTO/cga_docs/blob/master/contributing.md) for more detailed information.

 - [Raise a GitHub issue](https://github.com/AusDTO/cga_docs/issues)
 - You can propose edits to our documentation.
 Click the 'Edit this page on GitHub' at the bottom of any page.